6 mobile gaming scams and how to avoid them

 International phone calls can be expensive.
 But some scammers have figured out a way to make these calls for free.
 Unfortunately, it comes at the expense of gamers.

 The key to avoiding this scam is to again exercise caution when downloading any game.
-Only download mobile games from reputable sources, such as Google Play, the App Store, and the sites of legitimate gaming companies.
+Only download mobile games from reputable sources, such as Google Play Store, the Apple App Store, and the sites of legitimate gaming companies.
 Downloading games from sites with which you're not familiar could lead to trouble.

 Mobile gaming scam No. 6: The unlimited downloads scam — too good to be true

-The offer is enticing: Someone you're chatting with online or exchanging emails with promises to give you access to unlimited downloads of games for your mobile devices.
-All you have to do first is pay a one-time fee, usually about 3000 INR or 4000 INR.
+The offer is enticing: Someone you're chatting to online or exchanging emails with promises to give you access to unlimited downloads of games for your mobile devices.
+All you have to do is pay a one-time fee, the equivalent of around $40 or $50 USD.

 If you send that money?
 You either get nothing or you're sent links to file-sharing sites that offer illegal copies of pirated games.
 Be careful with those links: Not only are the games typically pirated, they're often filled with malware that can infect your device.

 And what if you don't have any moral qualms about downloading pirated games?
-You don't need to spend 4000 INR or more to access the sites that provide them.
+You don't need to spend $50 or more to access the sites that provide them.

 Copyright © 2022 NortonLifeLock Inc. All rights reserved.
 NortonLifeLock, the NortonLifeLock Logo, the Checkmark Logo, Norton, LifeLock, and the LockMan Logo are trademarks or registered trademarks of NortonLifeLock Inc. or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
 Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
 Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
 Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.